 I really enjoy the outdoors!
 I like to go running, hiking, and mountain biking.
 I also like reading books and learning new things.
 I'm currently fixated on learning more about System Architecture Patterns, Chess, and Web Performance.
 If you would like to see me write about a specific topic or concept, feel free to message me on Twitter about it.

-I focus on building responsive and fast websites.
-I spend most of my free time contributing to open source, learning new things, creating illustrations, building side projects, running, and making front-end demos on CodePen.
+Throughout my life I've always liked solving problems, and I think this is why I still really enjoy playing Chess and Sudoku.
+When I'm not doing something outside, I spend most of my time reading, contributing to open source projects on GitHub, playing Chess, and making fun experiments on CodePen.
 With the JAMstack movement on the rise, I've taken an interest in Static Site Generators (SSG).
 In particular Eleventy, which this website is built with.

 I received my Bachelor of Science in Applied Mathematics from Arizona State University on May 11, 2020.
 Due to a global pandemic, the university didn't conduct an in-person commencement ceremenony.
 Feel free to take a look at the virtual ceremonies.

 During my time at ASU, I worked as an Undergraduate Researcher and Supplemental Instruction leader for Differential Equations.
 My passion for mathematics and computing became most apparent to me after completing discrete math and linear algebra.
 At the moment, I don't have plans for attending grad school but I'm interested in pursuing a graduate degree in Computer Science at some point.